SilvioAiello/Epidemiology-on-Temporal-Networks/docs/explanation.md

 So, the sum is high, there's almost certainty of having a link, and viceversa.
 For a TGRG, there are 3N parameters to set.

+## Centrality Measures
+(just basic scattered concepts)
+Degree: it can be in or out-going; if graph is undirected, they are the same These measures are dicrect generalization of static ones (if T->0, they return the same results), which are mostly based on _walks_ (information does not necessarly flow across geodesics, and walk counting is more resilient to missing or spourious edges, cfr.
+Grindrod); so we rely on temporal graphs,with Grindrod noticing that 1) repeated times are allowed: t1 < t2 = t3 < t4, i.e. in the same instant there can be more than 1 progression, 2) times are not required to be consecutive (if t2 > t1+1, times between t1 and t2 are "ignored", just like you don't care of what's appening in that interval).
+A the moment, times are not repeated and are consecutive.
+Non commutativity of matrices product is how we account the arrow of time

+Working progress (Communicability, AD, BD)

 # Epidemic Diffusion
 When dealing with epidemiology, for each node is defined a state: epidemic maps each time step to the state of each node at that time.
 For SI and LTM epidemiologies, there are two possible state: infected ("1"), and susceptible ("0", meaning that that node can be infected).
 Both diffusions are stochastic processes, so, in both case, one should perform more than one diffusion, in order to get some useful information.